SkoolNotes/Taproot/2020HIST201/KBhHIST201BullietCh19.md

     * Used traditional mounted warriors
     * Also gained Christian POWs
         * Lived in barracks and trained all year round
+        * Barred from jobs or marryingLived in barracks and trained all year round
         * Barred from jobs or marrying
+        * Learned to use guns to support horseback solders